w3c/wai-dynamic-planning/source/plan/establish_monitoring_framework.html.erb.md

 Some example criteria include,

-* Number WCAG 2.0 Success Criteria passed, and their level
+* Number of WCAG 2.0 Success Criteria passed, and their level
 * Number of complaints received related to accessibility
 * Calls handled from people who were unable to process their application online
 * Positive social media comments on accessibility of service